Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Bimodal Posterior Distributions of DHO Parameters

-where $p_{n}$ is the nth percentile of the MCMC samples, and $\tau$ is the auto-correlation time/step for the MCMC chain (see \citet{foreman-mackey2013}).
-Here, $\gamma$ measures the tailness of the marginalized distribution. $S_{\mathrm{BM}}$ penalizes for large $\gamma$ (small tails) and large $\tau$ (MCMC chain takes more steps to converge), both of which are indicators of potential bi/multi-modal distributions.
+where $\sigma_{\tau_{\mathrm{perturb}}}$ is the ``1-sigma" range of the posterior distribution of DHO's \tauperturb\ in the log scale, $\tau$ is the auto-correlation time/step for the MCMC (see \citet{foreman-mackey2013}), and $p_n$ is the nth percentile of the MCMC samples.
+Here, $\gamma$ measures the tailness of the marginalized distribution. $S_{\mathrm{BM}}$ penalizes for large $\gamma$ (small tails) and large $\tau$ (MCMC takes more steps to converge), both of which are indicators of potential bi/multi-modal distributions; at the same time, no incentives are given for small $\tau$ (implemented through $g(\tau)$ as an ``activation function").
 For a Gaussian distribution, $\gamma$ has a nominal value of $\approx$0.3.
-We also found that the MCMC chains for objects with single-mode posterior distributions (see the right panel of Figure~\ref{fig:mcmc}) usually converge within 80 steps.
-These two realizations lead to a selection cut of 1.25, where DHO fits with $S_{\mathrm{BM}} > 1.25$ are not used for the analysis presented in Section~\ref{sec:results}.
-If the bi/multi-modal distribution is solely caused by emission lines contaminating the continuum variability, we should expect to see a higher percentage of objects being removed by our cut when the rest-frame effective wavelength is around an emission line or the Balmer Continuum (BC) which is also expected to be external to the disk.
-We investigated this expected behavior and show the result in Figure~\ref{fig:bm_rate}.
+We also found that the MCMC chains for objects with single-mode posterior distributions (see the right panel of Figure~\ref{fig:mcmc}) usually converge within 150 steps. $\sigma_{\tau_{\mathrm{perturb}}}$ plays the role of identifying unconstrained posteriors.
+The distribution of $\sigma_{\tau_{\mathrm{perturb}}}$ shows a natural break at 1.4, which is reasonable given that the cadence of our light curves is only sensible on timescales from 1 day to 2000 days---covering approximately 3 dex.
+That said, DHOs with $\sigma_{\tau_{\mathrm{perturb}}}$ greater than 1.4 (a range of 2.8 dex) should be considered unconstrained.
+These realizations lead to a selection cut of $S_{\mathrm{BM}} > 2.6$, where such DHO fits were not used for the analysis presented in Section~\ref{sec:results}.
+If the bi/multi-modal distribution is solely caused by emission lines contaminating the continuum variability, we should expect to see a higher percentage of objects being removed by our cut when the rest-frame effective wavelength is around an emission line or the Balmer Continuum (BC), which is also expected to be external to the disk.
+We investigated this expected effect and show the result in Figure~\ref{fig:bm_rate}.
 From Figure~\ref{fig:bm_rate}, we can see that in each band there are peaks occurring around the wavelengths of selected emission lines (or BC).
-Although not every emission line in every band has a matching local peak, this is still a supportive evidence for our speculation that emission lines might contribute to the bi/multi-modal posterior distribution shown in Figure~\ref{fig:mcmc}, at least partially.
-Nevertheless, the fact that emission line variability is likely a source of contamination for our analysis is itself a good proof for the promise of photometric reverberation mapping with the upcoming Rubin C. Observatory Legacy Survey of Space and Time~\citep{chelouche2012, Chelouche2014, ivezic2019}.
+Although not every emission line in every band has a matching local peak and the peaks are not as prominent, this is still a supportive evidence for our speculation that emission lines might contribute to the bi/multi-modal posterior distribution shown in Figure~\ref{fig:mcmc}, at least partially.
+Emission line variability being a likely source of contamination for our analysis would be a good indicator of the promise of photometric reverberation mapping with the upcoming Rubin C. Observatory Legacy Survey of Space and Time~\citep{chelouche2012, Chelouche2014, ivezic2019}.